 This groundbreaking series had three rotating stars, who were featured in independent episodes tied together by a loose common theme.
 The commonality was Howard Publications, the self-made ...
 See full summary »

 Susan Saint James,

 Classic comedic western, Captain Oren Hayes of the Texas Rangers takes a break to visit his daughter in a neighboring town.
-When he arrives he find's his daughter Hannah's husband Jeff is running for Mayor against a corrupt town boss, Nard Lundy.
+When he arrives, he finds his daughter Hannah's husband Jeff is running for Mayor against a corrupt town boss, Nard Lundy.
 Lundy has no intention of allowing the free election of the honest Jeff Rose, so he has his henchmen beat them up.
 Hayes then calls for the help of some his old buddies in the Rangers.
-Upon arriving in town, they realize quickly that age has caught up with them and they must rely on their sheer wits to out-smart and defeat Lundy.Written by
+Upon arriving in town, they realize quickly that age has caught up with them and they must rely on their sheer wits to outsmart and defeat Lundy.Written by

 4 of 4 people found this review helpful.

 Was this review helpful to you?